NaimulHassan/CLSCIM/README.md

 # CLSCIM
-Closed loop speed control of Induction Motor
+Closed loop speed control of Induction Motor using SIMULINK